kwadjooe/security-py/README.md

 # security-py
-Learning Python for Cyber Security
+Learning advanture of Python for Cyber Security.